Gli astrologi immaginari, opera buffa

 - Final list of participants announced on 4 May 2019

-- Phase 1: residency in Aosta/Italy (near the Franco-Swiss border) from 14 to 30 July (18 to 30 for the orchestra) – maximum period – for training, rehearsals and initial series of performances (Aosta, Novara etc.).
+- Phase 1: residency in Aosta/Italy (near the Franco-Swiss border) from 14 to 29 July (main roles) – 18 to 29 July (other singers, assistants, orchestra) – maximum period – for training, rehearsals and initial series of performances (Aosta, Novara etc).

-- Phase 2 in Strasbourg and Alsace, for a duration of about a week in January 2020 (rehearsals and performance – dates TBC).
+- Phase 2 in Strasbourg and Alsace, between 15 and 21 January 2020 (rehearsals and performance – dates TBC).

-- All participants’ expenses are paid throughout the sessions EXCEPT return travel from their place of residence, for which they are responsible, for the first session.
-A limited financial contribution to travelling expenses will be made for the second session.
+- All participant’s expenses are paid throughout the sessions EXCEPT return travel from their place of residence, for which they are responsible, for the first session (only).
+A limited financial contribution to travelling expenses will be made for further sessions.

 - The dress rehearsal and the first two performances are part of the training.
 From the third concert onwards, artists will be paid a fee to be fixed at a later date.